MalloryHuston/portfolio-project-AI_Chef/README.md

 CS361 Portfolio Project - AI Chef

-A food machine that cooks food for you whenever you enter a recipe you want in the site's search bar.
+A food machine that cooks food for you whenever you enter any available recipe that you want into the site's search bar.